 A resignation letter is used to inform your employer that you are about to leave the company.
 But if you’ve never resigned from a job before, you may be wondering, “How do I write a resignation letter?”

 In this guide, we’re going to discuss how to write a resignation letter to inform your employer that you intend to leave professionally.
 This way, you can leave your current employer on a good note and ensure a smooth career transition as you pursue new opportunities.
+We will also include an example of a resignation letter to give you an idea of what to aim for.

 What Is a Resignation Letter?